 San Francisco, California 94102

-Re: I.00-08-002 Subpoenas Served on Enron Power Marketing, Inc. ("EPMI"), Enron Energy Services Inc. ("EESI"), Enron Energy Marketing Corporation ("EEMC"), Enron Energy Services Operations Inc. (EESO) and Portland General Electric Corporation ("Portland General")(collectively sometimes referred to as the "Enron Entities")
+Re: I.00-08-002 Subpoenas Served on Enron Power Marketing, Inc. ("EPMI"), Enron Energy Services Inc. and Enron Energy Services Operations, Inc. (collectively, "EES")[NOTE: EESO has nothing to provide separate from EESI] Enron Energy Marketing Corporation ("EEMC") [Note: has EEMC been served?
+EEMC should have some separate responses, particularly for the period between 1/1/00 and when EES acquired EEMC], and Portland General Electric Corporation ("Portland General")(collectively sometimes referred to as the "Enron Entities")

 Harvey,

 Here are our proposals with respect to the Enron Entities' production of documents pursuant to the above described subpoenas issued by the California Public Utility Commission (hereinafter "the Commission").
-We make these proposals pursuant to our email exchange of October 3, 2000 with the understanding that the Commission agrees that by cooperating, offering to produce or producing documents, these entities have not waived any objections or challenges to these subpoenas whatsoever and that any claims, defenses, objections, jurisdictional or otherwise or other responses have been specifically reserved and can be raised in the future, if necessary.
+We make these proposals pursuant to our email exchange of October 3, 2000 with the understanding that the Commission agrees that by cooperating, offering to produce or producing documents, these entities have not waived any objections or challenges to these subpoenas whatsoever and that any claims, defenses, objections, jurisdictional or otherwise, or other responses have been specifically reserved and can be raised in the future, if necessary.
 For all of these proposals, we exclude documents that are protected from disclosure by the attorney client and attorney work product privileges.

+Add here an overall reference to the already discussed limitations: 1) Year 2000 only; 2) no duplication with PX/ISO; and 3) no duplication between Enron Entities.

+Consider re-ordering paragraphs below so that we discuss all of Phase I first then all of Phase II together

 GENERAL DOCUMENTS